Joabutt/Joabutt/README.md

 - 👀 I’m interested in Html, Javascript and css
 - 🌱 I’m currently learning Css
 - 💞️ I’m looking to collaborate on A discord bot or website
-- 📫 How to reach me Dm Me at AsianDude69#6969
+- 📫 How to reach me Dm Me at Wuff#7128
+- I made a desktop pet, go check it out here!

 <!---
 Joabutt/Joabutt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.